 |The bulb-like roots of Lesser Celandine|

 Disturbing the ground and breaking off pieces thus results in it being dispersed.
 This makes it extremely difficult to control using any mechanical methods.
 If you try and dig it out, you not only disturb the soil and make it easier for other invasives to take root, but any piece you miss just becomes a new plant.
 In reality, using herbicides in a judicious manner and at just the right time is the only practical control for this invasive.
+This is usually when half the flowers are in bloom.

 |A patch of Lesser Celandine covering the ground so thickly that no other plants can grow.|